Letter from the Chair

 Dear Friends –

-Global Studies at UCSB is a pioneer department studying the processes and impacts of globalization.
-We are proud that Global Studies at UCSB forefronts questions that emanate from the Global South and the issues shaping the lives of globally marginalized communities, including those under stress from racial discrimination, poverty and inequality, human rights abuses, climate change, and more.
-We understand globalization as a historical and contemporary process, which impacts the lives of humanity in complex ways, and we strive to create an inclusive environment and discourse around compelling contemporary issues.
-The Global Studies Department deploys multiple methodologies – from a wide-range of disciplines in the social sciences and the humanities – to study the globalization phenomenon, and encourage our students to benefit from mixed methods of inquiry.
+The Global Studies Department at UCSB is dedicated to the study of the processes and impacts of globalization.
+As Global Studies scholars, we forefront questions that emanate from the Global South and the issues shaping the lives of globally marginalized communities, including those under stress from racial discrimination, poverty, inequality, human rights abuses, climate change, and more.
+We understand globalization as a historical and contemporary process, which impacts lives in complex ways, and we strive to create an inclusive environment and discourse around compelling contemporary issues.
+We do this using multiple methodologies drawn from disciplines in the social sciences and the humanities, and we encourage our students to benefit from mixed methods of inquiry.

 Thank you!